 Naturally, the dissemination and communication activities have a horizontal relation with all work packages and tasks in the framework of a project, as its aspects are part of almost every other project activity.
-In addition to that, there are some particular interdependencies with tasks of great interest for dissemination and communication activities, which needs to be described in more detail:
+In addition to that, there are some interdependencies with tasks of great interest for dissemination and communication activities, which needs to be described in more detail:

-As described in the PARITY DoA, [3], this deliverable is connected with both T9.2 "Dissemination and communication plan" and T9.3 "Dissemination and communication activities".
+- As described in the PARITY DoA, [3], this deliverable relates to both T9.2 "Dissemination and communication plan" and T9.3 "Dissemination and communication activities".
 Thus, the initial plan and material will be presented in deliverable 9.2: "Dissemination and Communication Plan & Activities version 1" and Deliverable 9.3 "Dissemination and communication package".
 As a result, those two deliverables are closely interconnected and constitute together the dissemination plan of the project.
-Finally, in the updated versions of Deliverable 9.2, all the dissemination action reports, the updated dissemination material and the changes in the initial plan, will be described.

-As already presented in Figure 1 and Figure 2, Deliverable 9.2 is closely connected with task 9.1: "Living Lab Setup and Activities Planning".
+Finally, in the updated versions of Deliverable 9.2, all the dissemination action reports, the updated dissemination material and the changes in the initial plan, will be described. - As already presented in Figure 1 and Figure 2, Deliverable 9.2 is closely connected with task 9.1: "Living Lab Setup and Activities Planning".
 The actions anticipated in this task and described in D9.1: "Living Lab setup activities" will take place under the framework of task 9.3, between others and will be described in the updated versions of this deliverable.
-Moreover, any changes or redesigns in the initial plan of the Living Lab activities, will be also presented in the updated versions of this deliverable.

-Another task closely connected with the living lab activities and as a result connected also to this deliverable, is Task 8.2 "Community engagement, pilot participant recruitment and integration into local flexibility market".
-Under the framework of task 8.2 a part of the target audience, described in this deliverable, will be recruited.

-In addition, the dissemination and communication activities are closely linked to the project's exploitation activities.
+Moreover, any changes or redesigns in the initial plan of the Living Lab activities, will be also presented in the updated versions of this deliverable. - Another task closely connected with the living lab activities and as a result connected also to this deliverable, is Task 8.2 "Community engagement, pilot participant recruitment and integration into local flexibility market".
+Under the framework of task 8.2 a part of the target audience, described in this deliverable, will be recruited. - Moreover, as in Horizon 2020 projects the exchange of knowledge and establishment of synergies with similar projects is of a great importance, the dissemination and communication task is connected with T9.4 "Establishment of synergies and coordination with BRIDGE and similar projects for policy and research relevant issues". - In addition, the dissemination and communication activities are closely linked to the project's exploitation activities.
 Thus, this task is connected to WP10 "Exploitation and Business Innovation" and will be in close cooperation during the project implementation.

-The interdependencies and interconnections described above are also illustrated in the following Figure 3:
+The interdependencies and interconnections described above are also illustrated in Figure 3: